Notion vs. Google Sheets: Which One Should You Choose?

 Notion formulas reference.

-Formulas is one of the superpowers of spreadsheets and more specifically of Google Sheets.
-You have access to more than 450 which includes among others financial and statistical types of functions that are really complex.
-There are also special formulas created by Google from which we can mention GOOGLEFINANCE, GOOGLETRANSLATE and SPARKLINE that are amazing.
-Last but not least is the ability to define your own formulas and use them in your spreadsheets, didn’t you know that?
-Custom formulas are defined using Apps Script, which is also the programming language that is used to create custom add-ons for Google Sheets.
+Last but not least is the ability to define your own formulas and use them in your spreadsheets.
+You can define custom formulas using Apps Script, which is also the programming language used to create custom add-ons for Google Sheets.

 Google Sheets formulas reference.

-The different property types available in Notion databases it’s what makes it powerful.
-You can define a date property and only dates will be valid values.
-The same with other property types like numbers, text, select and multi select.
-You can also apply different colors to select and multi select options to make it visually appealing and easier to read.
-There are also a huge range of number formats for currencies, percentages or just numbers.
+The different property types available in Notion databases are what makes it powerful.
+You can define a date property, for example, and only dates will be valid values.
+The same applies to other property types like numbers, text, select, and multi-select.

 Notion type of properties.